kelezoli/DRinVET_handbook_V1/source/index.html.md

 - Low but not very low social status with a remarkable support to break out.
 Gifted students with help of teachers or parents for example.
 - High social status with strong commitment.
 For example, coming from a traditional crafting or artist family, or,  as an adult, choosing a second career path.

-The VET usually lasts three years which is taken mainly in a dual system.
+The education or training process usually lasts three years which is taken mainly in a dual system.